How to deploy a TimeGEN-1 model with Azure AI Foundry

 Certain models in the model catalog can be deployed as a serverless API with pay-as-you-go billing.
 This kind of deployment provides a way to consume models as an API without hosting them on your subscription, while keeping the enterprise security and compliance that organizations need.
 This deployment option doesn't require quota from your subscription.

 You can deploy TimeGEN-1 as a serverless API with pay-as-you-go billing.
-Nixtla offers TimeGEN-1 through the Microsoft Azure Marketplace.
+Nixtla offers TimeGEN-1 through Microsoft Azure Marketplace.
 Nixtla can change or update the terms of use and pricing of this model.

 Prerequisites

-• An Azure subscription with a valid payment method.
+An Azure subscription with a valid payment method.
 Free or trial Azure subscriptions don't work.
 If you don't have an Azure subscription, create a paid Azure account to begin.

-• An AI Studio hub.
-The serverless API model deployment offering for TimeGEN-1 is only available with hubs created in these regions:
+An Azure AI Foundry hub.
+The serverless API model deployment offering for Nixtla's TimeGEN-1 model is only available with hubs created in specific regions.
+For a list of these regions, see Region availability for models in serverless API endpoints.

 Estimate the number of tokens needed